ChrstphrHll/npc_gen/students/Hanro Fieryat.md

 year: 1
 guild: Alderden
 partyID: 16
+tags:
+- Triton
+- Paladin
+- Exploration
+- 1st
+- Alderden
 ---
 # Hanro Fieryat
 ---
 ### Description
 - 1st year Triton Paladin in Alderden
-- straight brunette hair that's kept back by a blue headband, Emerald Green eyes, and Pale Green skin
+- straight brunette hair that's kept back by a blue headband, Pale Gray eyes, and Pale Green skin
 - Is Gentle and Sedentary, and has Charisma as their ideal

 ### Organizations